wordtreefoundation/books/The Late War - Gilbert Hunt - 1817.md

 John Henry--Elijah Parish

-LI ET the children of Columbia beware of false prophets which come in sheep's clothing ; for it is written, Ye shall know them by their fruits.
+LET the children of Columbia beware of false prophets which come in sheep's clothing ; for it is written, Ye shall know them by their fruits.
 2 Now it came to pass, that a certain man, whose sirname was Henry, came before James, the chief governor, and opened his mouth, and spake unto him, saying, 3 Lo !
 If thou wilt give unto me two score and ten thousand pieces of silver, then will I unfold unto thee the witchcraft of Britain, that thereby thy nation may not be caught in her snares.
 4 And James said unto him, Verily, for the good of my country I will do this thing.